Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Theorem : algorithm for on bounded treewidth

-\paragraph{Conditional cardinality constraints} As Szeider~\cite{Szeider:11} points out, it is easy to extend his \XP result for \MSOL in such a way that the local cardinality constraint $|X(v)| \in \alpha(v)$ is conditioned on the fact that $v \in X$.
-Observe that our approach can be extended in such a way as well.
-Moreover, in our setting with multiple set variables, we can even condition on an arbitrary predicate $\psi(v, X_1, \dots, X_m)$ describing how vertex $v$ relates to the set variables.
+As Szeider~\cite{Szeider:11} points out, it is easy to extend his \XP result for \MSOL in such a way that the local cardinality constraint $|X(v)| \in \alpha(v)$ is conditioned on the fact that $v \in X$.
+Observe that our approach can be extended in such a way as well by enforcing